PoisotLab/ms_frontiers_kids/ms.md

 You may have not realized, but your brain made a series of decisions very similar to those that computers make.
 Computers help us see life from the animal’s perspective, like you had to be in the raccoon's shoes to decide where to turn in each step of the labyrinth.
 What would be the most reasonable choice for a raccoon's everyday problems, like where to find food, water or a potential partner to have offspring with?
-However, because the world is changing, racoons will constantly be moving and adapting to new places, and having a common language with computers allow us to organize, to quantify and to understand what would be an ideal place to find a racoon now or in a near future.

 Computers give us different kinds of numbers (like probabilities).
 According to the information we provided, they will calculate an unique number, between 0 and 1, for every place in the world.